Tight contact structures without symplectic fillings are everywhere: Bourgeois contact manifolds

 \subsection{$\SSS^1-$invariant contact structures and convex decompositions}

 Bourgeois contact structures are $\TT^2$-invariant, and therefore in particular $\SSS^1$-invariant.
-As discussed in \cite[Section 6]{DinGei12} any $\SSS^1-$invariant contact structure on a manifold $V^{2n} \times \SSS^1$ induces a decomposition of the first factor into so called {\it ideal Liouville domains}, as defined in \cite{GirouxIdealLiouvDom}.
+As discussed in \cite[Section 6]{DinGei12}, any $\SSS^1-$invariant contact structure on a manifold $V^{2n} \times \SSS^1$ induces a decomposition of the first factor into so-called {\it ideal Liouville domains}, as defined in \cite{GirouxIdealLiouvDom}.
 In particular, we have a topological decomposition

-Any (constant) section $V\times\{pt\}$ is a convex hypersurface and the decomposition $V = V_+ \cup \overline V_-$ is a convex decomposition.
-In the case of the Bourgeois contact manifolds the ideal Liouville pieces are given as products of the page of the initial open book with an annulus, i.e.\ $V_{\pm} = \Sigma \times \DD^*\SSS^1$.
-For details related to the notion of ideal Liouville domains and to the Bourgeois case we refer to \cite{DinGei12,MNW,GirouxIdealLiouvDom}.
+Any (constant) section $V\times\{pt\}$ is a convex hypersurface, and the decomposition $V = V_+ \cup \overline V_-$ is a convex decomposition.
+In the case of the Bourgeois contact manifolds, the ideal Liouville pieces are given as products of the page of the initial open book with an annulus, i.e.\ $V_{\pm} = \Sigma \times \DD^*\SSS^1$.
+We refer to the existing literature for details about what just described: in \cite{GirouxIdealLiouvDom} and \cite[\S 5.2]{MNW} for ideal Liouville domains, in \cite{DinGei12} for $\SSS^1$-invariant contact structures in general, and in \cite[\S 6.1, 6.3]{BGM} for the case of Bourgeois structures as $\SSS^1$-invariant ones.
 The pieces in this decomposition are round contactizations of ideal Liouville domains and are referred to as {\it Giroux domains} following \cite{MNW}.